mcv-m6-video/mcv-c6-2024-team1/Week6/README.md

 If not specified, default values should allow you to run the script without issues.

 Check the implementation to understand the different parts of the code.

+## Additional information
+During this week, we have added new files for the tasks.
+We divided them into different folders, according to the original division (datasets, models, utils).

+#### Models
+We have added a function for each one of the models used in the `model_creator.py` file that allows the user to specify a name and use that model.

+#### Utils
+* `barplots.py`: Script to create bar plots.
+* `bubble_plot.py`: Script to create bubble plots.

+#### Train
+Every file with the format `train_X.py`, where `X` can be any model of the ones specified in the models section, is used for training that model.
+It follows the same structure as the one given as default but tweaking it a bit for each model.
+For instance, for the case of `MobileNetV3`, since it's an image model, the training loop is modified to accept images and aggregate the outputs of all frames of a clip.